FabianBarrett/fabianbarrett.github.io/index.markdown

 I'm currently looking to explore interests in economics, in particular in areas like market design and industrial organization.

+I grew up in :fr:, :es: and :uk:, and have since also lived in :us: and :de:.
-Outside of work I get excited about architecture, the outdoors, electronic music, and so much more.
+Outside of work, some of the things I get excited about are architecture, the outdoors, and electronica.